Of Sec Cons and Magstripe Gift Cards

 Also, special thanks to Corsaire who sponsored the time needed to prepare my presentation.
 I originally started my magstripe gift cards research about 3 years ago, but left it unattended for so long.
 If it wasn't for Corsaire, this research wouldn't have been resumed.

-Finally, but not least, thanks to everyone who helped me prepare my presentations such as Jan Fry, Amir Azam, pavlovs_dog, Monsy Carlo, etc.
+Finally, thanks to everyone who helped me prepare my presentations such as Jan Fry, Amir Azam, pavlovs_dog, Monsy Carlo, etc.